Stranger6667/jsonschema-rs/bindings/python/README.rst

 | Fast (invalid) | 595 B       | 60 B          |
 +----------------+-------------+---------------+

-Compiled validators (when the input schema is compiled once and reused later). ``jsonschema-rs`` comes in two variants in the table below:
+Compiled validators (when the input schema is compiled once and reused later). ``jsonschema-rs`` comes in three variants in the tables below:

 - ``validate``.
 This method raises ``ValidationError`` on errors or returns ``None`` on their absence.
 - ``is_valid``.
 A faster method that returns a boolean result whether the instance is valid.
+- ``overhead``.
+Only transforms data to underlying Rust types and do not perform any validation.
+Shows the Python -> Rust data conversion cost.

 Ratios are given against the ``validate`` variant.